team-dev-docs/devdocsprod-dev-docs/dev-docs/task.md

 docPath: blog
 ---

-Write a blog on why developer documentation is important for SEO and Sales
+Write me a blog post that emphasizes the future of AI in developer documentation and highlight how Dev-Docs is leading that initiative.